AIP Paleo Chicken Cacciatore - Hunter's Chicken

 First, set your oven to gas mark 6/200ºC/400ºF.
 Melt the coconut oil in a large frying pan and fry the chicken, skin side down, in batches, so that the skin turns golden and begins to crisp.
 Turn over and fry the other side for a minute or two to seal the meat and then place on a plate.

-Pour the no-mato sauce into the bottom of a square roasting dish - the kind you'd bake a lasagne in - and place the chicken pieces on top, skin side up.
+Pour the nightshade free sauce into the bottom of a square roasting dish - the kind you'd bake a lasagne in - and place the chicken pieces on top, skin side up.
 Sprinkle with the salt and the rosemary and dot the capers or olives (or both if you have them) between the pieces of chicken in the sauce.
 Slide into the oven and bake for 30-40 minutes, until the sauce is bubbling and the chicken is golden and fully cooked through.
 Serve with the sauce, and some of your favourite veggie mash and greens.

 Are you interested in paleo and AIP compliant curries, stir-fries, roasts, desserts and drinks?
 Check out my ebook SPICE, available to download in the Kindle store now, which contains over 90 recipes featuring herbs and spices on the autoimmune protocol.